Monterosa Ski Resort Italy

 Skiing & Snowboarding, Lifts & Terrain

 Monterosa Ski is a lift pass interlinked area comprising eight ski areas.
 The huge ski lift interconnected area of most interest to Powderhounds comprises the three ski resorts of Champoluc - Frachey, Gressoney la Trinite - Stafal, & Alagna Valsesia.
+This sector comprises 20 main ski lifts, 135km of piste trails and endless off-piste & backcountry options.
 The other five ski resorts are smaller & not lift interconnected (Alpe-de-mera, Champorcher, Brusson, Gressoney St Jean & Antagnod).
 Worth knowing that the notion of 'smaller' is relative.
 Champorcher has a skiable vertical of 1,050m and 7 lifts but is also nowhere near the other resorts!

 For Powderhounds, several skiing & snowboarding highlights include the 1,000m vertical of epic freeride terrain from Indren, or the north facing slopes of Passo Salati, down to Gabiet; the 1,700m vertical from Passo Salati to Alagna; and the various permutations for tree skiing above Gressoney la Trinite and Orsia.
 And that is just within the resort boundary.